Coming When Called - Everything You Need For Dog Walking Off Leash

 Repeat the same as above but start to mix in different rewards, like sticks, toys, or running away with them.

 If the dog ever comes out of a distraction, like play, running, or digging, and comes to you without you having called, capture that behavior and reward it because you want that to happen again.
 If you can, throw in the cue when they’re already on their way.

 Get involved in their play with others and if they give you attention use that as a moment to practice the cue and reward.
 Use movement to stay interesting to them.
 If you catch their eye run away and use the cue, then reward when they get you.

 If you find that your dog is simply too distracted to be able to perform well in any environment outside the home you should take a step back.
-Many dogs have above average drives to sniff, explore, hunt, or are more visually stimulated by movement, and the sights and sounds of the real world seam to cloud their ability to hear, and overpower whatever rewards you brought out.
+Many dogs have above average drives to sniff, explore, hunt, or are more visually stimulated by movement, and the sights and sounds of the real world seem to cloud their ability to hear, and overpower whatever rewards you brought out.
 We’re always up against the motivators that are present, and the idea is to have at your disposal at least a couple rewards that are more powerful motivators for your dog than things that are out of your control.
 Typically you should be able to very thoughtfully select an area to train that’s not very difficult, and you can try doing this sort of exercise for awhile to work around distractions.
 However, some dogs are extremely difficult because of a lack of interest, high energy, low attention span, or low training endurance.
 If this is the case, rather than do inadvertent damage to the training, try consulting a professional.